What is OpenCola?

 -

-on your device.
-And you can collect data from existing sites and applications.
+and can collect data from existing sites and applications.

 -